harness/developer-hub/docs/chaos-engineering/technical-reference/probes/prom-probe.md

 ### TLS

-It offers the mechanism to validate TLS certifications for the Prometheus server.
-You can supply the `cacert` or the client certificate and client key, to perform the validation.
+It offers a mechanism to validate TLS certifications for the Prometheus server.
+You can supply the `cacert` or the client certificate and client key to perform the validation.
 Alternatively, you have the option to enable the `insecureSkipVerify` check to bypass certificate validation.

 <table>